Snowflake-Labs/SC.DDLExportScripts/Teradata/doc/usage_guide.md

 ## Description
-sc-tera-export is a simple tool to help you to export Teradata code so it can be upgraded to SnowFlake using the SnowConvert Tool.
+`sc-tera-export` is a simple tool to help you to export Teradata code so it can be upgraded to SnowFlake using the SnowConvert Tool.

-The sc-tera-export can be used to generate extraction scripts that can be run to generate data definition language (DDL) a for database objects in Teradata.
+The `sc-tera-export` can be used to generate extraction scripts that can be run to generate data definition language (DDL) a for database objects in Teradata.

 Those output scripts can then be used as an input for the [SnowConvert Tool](https://www.mobilize.net/products/database-migrations/snowconvert)

-The sc-tera-export also bundles another tool called sc-tera-split-ddl.
+The `sc-tera-export` also bundles another tool called `sc-tera-split-ddl`.
 This tool can be used to split large DDLs into a file per object.

 ## Options